KeepGoingPawn/hello-world/README.md

 # hello-world
 this is my first project for learning GitHub.
-Hi,everybody.I have become a Java programmer.This is a Pleasing thing.
+Hi,everybody.Becoming a Java programmer is a beginning.
+This is a pleasure thing.
-But I have to keep going in this field.
+Otherwise I have to keep going in this field.